bobbicodes/nes-lisp-mml/README.md

 ### Volume/duty cycle changes

 To facilitate volume envelopes and duty changes, a note can also be given `volume` and `duty` keys.
-Volume is an integer 0-15, and duty is 0-3:
+Volume is in 16 steps, from 0xE0 tto 0xEF.
+Duty is from 0xF0-0xF3:

-- 0 = 12.5%
+- 0xF0 = 12.5%
-- 1 = 25%
+- 0xF1 = 25%
-- 2 = 50%
+- 0xF2 = 50%
-- 3 = 75%
+- 0xF3 = 75%

+TODO: Volume should be an integer 0-15, and duty should be 0-3.

 A volume or duty change is persistent, i.e. it will affect all subsequent notes until there is another change.